metacpan/metacpan-cpan-extracted/distros/R/RTx-ToGitHub/README.md

 ## --pause-id

 Your PAUSE ID.
-If you have a `~/.pause` file this will be parsed your username.
+If you have a `~/.pause` file this will be parsed for your username.

 ## --pause-password

 Your PAUSE password.
-If you have a `~/.pause` file this will be parsed your username.
+If you have a `~/.pause` file this will be parsed for your password.

 ## --dist